toomuchdesign/re-reselect/README.md

 ```

-### Q: How to share a selector across multiple components while passing in props and retaining memoization?
+### How to share a selector across multiple components while passing in props and retaining memoization?
 This example is how `re-reselect` would solve the scenario described in [Reselect docs](https://github.com/reactjs/reselect#sharing-selectors-with-props-across-multiple-components).

 We can directly declare `getVisibleTodos` selector.
 Since `re-reselect` handles selectors instantiation transparently, there is no need to declare a `makeGetVisibleTodos` factory.